Shreiya-Muthuvelan/Credit-Risk-Profiler/README.md

 # 💳 Credit Risk Profiler 🏦

-An intelligent neural network-based system that predicts the **credit risk level**(Low, Medium, High)  of individuals using historical financial and credit-related data.
-It is designed to assist banks and financial institutions in quickly profiling clients and making data-driven decisions.
+An intelligent **XGBoost-based classification system** that predicts whether an individual is likely to default on a loan, using financial and credit-related data.
+Designed to support banks and financial institutions in making fast, data-driven lending decisions.

 ---